-Countless times the developers (including us) receive a question: ‘How much will so and so cost?’
+Countless times the developers and software houses (including us) receive a question: ‘How much will it cost?’
+For such stated question without any other context there is only one answer: ‘It depends’.
 Apart from the obvious lack of sufficient details in this question, there is also the case of pricing models.
 There are various types of scopes of work.
 You may want to just develop a product, which usually is pretty straightforward work.
 However, your project might involve many stages and subproducts and you may also need the ongoing post-development maintenance processes.
 We have already discussed Fixed Cost and Time & Material pricing models.
-Now, the time has come to introduce yet another model Sailing Byte uses, a hybrid pricing model.
+Now, the time has come to introduce yet another model Sailing Byte uses, a hybrid pricing model for software development.

 Fixed Cost model in a nutshell